tjheslin1/sunday-arcana-recruitment/doc.md

 The DM is free to choose how to track the levels of followers.

-If tracking experience points, the DM may prefer to follower this method.
+If tracking experience points, the DM may prefer to follow this method.
 Otherwise, milestone based progression is a convenient way of tracking follower progression.

-Both success and failure provide experience, as such treat all completed adventures as worthy of granting experience or progressing in milestones, inclluding in the table below.
+Both success and failure provide experience, as such treat all completed adventures as worthy of granting experience or progressing in milestones.

 The number of adventures completed below assumes a mostly equal match between Adventure CR and follower level/Party level, it also assumes that an adventure poses a singlular challenge,